On this page:

 What is Middle Childhood Education?

-Students in grades 4-9 are transitioning from a self contained primary classroom to the content specialization of high school.
+Students in grades 4-9 are transitioning from a self contained primary classroom to the content specialization of middle school.
 Middle level philosophy embraces the notion that middle grades teachers need to be developmentally responsive during this transition, addressing the unique developmental needs of young adolescents.
 This often is demonstrated with interdisciplinary teaming, flexible scheduling, integrated curriculum, and special programs to meet the social-emotional needs of young adolescents.